How much is your case worth?Get a free case evaluation

 Common Causes of Delivery Truck Accidents

-Delivery Truck accidents can be caused by driver errors, but sometimes they are caused by forces that may have been outside a driver’s control such as poor weather, bad roads, improperly secured cargo, or a mechanical malfunction.
+Delivery truck accidents can be caused by driver errors, but sometimes they are caused by forces that may have been outside a driver’s control, including poor weather, bad roads, improperly secured cargo or a mechanical malfunction.
 Some of the most common driver errors that result in delivery truck crashes include:

 - Failing to set the trucks parking brakes when making a delivery